itsconnorowens/refundfinder/USAGE_MONITORING_README.md

 ## 📝 License

-This usage monitoring system is part of the RefundFinder application and follows the same license terms.
+This usage monitoring system is part of the Flghtly application and follows the same license terms.